-- School-negotiated fees for these screenings will be the responsibility of the student. - Students who have completed the screenings as a condition of enrollment in a previous SHP program are waived from the requisite unless the current program of enrollment also includes an internship or fieldwork placement component for degree completion. - Drug screening and background check results performed by an approved vendor, within the most recent twelve months, may fulfill the SHP requirement - The rules and regulations governing individual fieldwork placement sites may include additional provisions and/or more stringent guidelines which supersede this policy.
-Fees for these screenings are the responsibility of the student. - Should you fail the drug screening, or your background check contains issues that may prevent you from receiving or sitting for licensure, a representative from the Office of the Associate Dean for Academic and Faculty Affairs will contact you.
-Depending upon the outcome, you may be dismissed from the program.
-See your program's guidelines regarding specific consequences.
+- Fees for these screenings will be the responsibility of the student. - The rules and regulations governing individual fieldwork placement sites may include additional provisions and/or more stringent guidelines which supersede this policy.
+Fees for these screenings are the responsibility of the student. - Should your criminal background check contain issues, or you fail a drug screen that may prevent you from receiving or sitting for board certification/licensure, a representative from the Office of Academic and Faculty Affairs will contact you.
+Depending upon the outcome, students will have a registration hold placed on their account until in compliance and this may result in being dismissed from the program.
+See program's guidelines regarding specific consequences.

-Programs requiring a background check and drug screening by the end of the first semester of enrollment and again, prior to fieldwork placement (if applicable in the program requirements), are the following:
+Programs requiring a criminal background check and drug screening by the end of the first semester of enrollment and again, prior to fieldwork placement (if applicable in the program requirements), are the following:

-Administration Health Services, PhD Biomedical Sciences to Biotechnology Fast Track Biomedical Sciences to Clinical Laboratory Science Fast Track Biomedical Sciences to Health Physics Fast Track Biomedical and Health Sciences, MS
+Administration Health Services, PhD Biomedical Sciences to Biotechnology Fast Track Biomedical Sciences to Clinical Laboratory Science Fast Track Biomedical Sciences to Health Physics Fast Track Biomedical Sciences to Nuclear Medicine & Molecular Imaging Sciences Fast Track Biomedical and Health Sciences, MS Biotechnology, MS Biotechnology, PhD Dietitian Education Program, Graduate Certificate Genetic Counseling, MS Health Administration (Residential), MSHA Health Care Management to Healthcare Quality and Safety Fast Track Health Care Management to Health Informatics Fast Track Health Care Management to Occupational Therapy Doctorate Fast Track

-Biotechnology, MS

-Dietitian Education Program, Graduate Certificate

-Genetic Counseling, MS

-Health Administration (Residential), MSHA

-Health Care Management to Occupational Therapy Doctorate Fast Track

 Health Physics, MS

 Medical Laboratory Science, MS

-Nuclear Medicine & Molecular Imaging Technology, MS
+Nuclear Medicine & Molecular Imaging Sciences, MS

 Nutrition Sciences, MS

-- Dietetic Internship Clinical Track
+Dietetic Internship Clinical Track

-- Dietitian Education Program
+Dietitian Education Program

-- Prior Learning Clinical Track

-- Research Track
+Research Track

 Nutrition Sciences, PhD

-Occupational Therapy Doctorate - (entry level)
+Occupational Therapy, OTD - (entry level)

 Physical Therapy, DPT

 Physician Assistant Studies, MSPAS